Bangsan Baking Market

 Noryangjin Fish Market

-The Noryangjin Fish Market is a large and vibrant fish and seafood center located in the Noryangjin-dong neighborhood near the 63 Building and Han River.
-The market is open 24 hours a day but is at its best early in the morning when the market comes alive with amazing and interesting seafood.
-The official name is Noryangjin Fisheries Wholesale Market.
+The Noryangjin Fish Market is a large and vibrant fish and seafood center located in the Noryangjin-dong neighborhood near 63 Square (63 Building) and Hangang River.
+The market is open 24 hours a day but is at its best early in the morning during the auctions when the market comes alive with amazing and interesting seafood.

 Seocho Saturday Flea Market